 My primary research activity focuses on the understanding of deformation-, recrystallisation- and growth mechanisms within rocks and rock analogues of the Earth, and of extraterrestrial material.
 Key point of my scientific approach is the application of SEM-based analytical techniques, and in particular EBSD analysis.
 The principal topics investigated during the last years span from the detection of exotic mineral phases within micro- to mini-meteorites, microstructures within diamond, thermal controlled modification of garnet inclusions, ductile deformation of granites during extensional exhumation, detection of olivine growth rates, plagioclase deformation within volcanic plumbing systems, analysis of experimentally deformed gabbro-analogues and of silicon samples, identification of the phase relationships within the upper-lower mantle transition zone within analogues produced with multi-anvil apparatus.
-Furthermore, since years I am involved in a multidisciplinary study group that focuses on a detailed analysis of the tectonic and metamorphic evolution of the Calabrian basement in the Serre Massive.
+Furthermore, I am involved in a multidisciplinary study group that has shed new light on the understanding of migmatite evolution within the granulite facies basement of the Serre Massive of Calabria.